-We reciently upgraded the Ylang Ylang UV Protective Cream is to make it Reef Safe.
+We recently upgraded the Ylang Ylang UV Protective Cream is to make it Reef Safe.

-It has the same great smell and feel as the classic, but zero guilt to use while in the ocean:)
+It has the same great smell and feels like the classic, but zero guilt to use while in the ocean:)

 Luminous Ingredient - Micronized Titanium Dioxide